missleung/STAT540-genomics-project/Step-3-Multiple Probe Analysis/Readme.md

 Lisa Leung
 2018-04-02

-step3.Rmd
+step3.Rmd and step3.md
 --------------

--   Describe the code in step3.Rmd in point form
+- These files contain the codes to the procedures in step 3.

 Data
 --------------